General Support - Debugging mailing issues when you don't receive any emails from the plugin

 - Your mailing provider doesn't support empty "To" header.

 - You didn't properly setup the mailing options in our plugin.

 - Your mail server or the receiver's mail server applies some strict security policy or other restrictions and rejects the email.

 - There's a conflict with the other plugin.

 Before contacting the CM support please follow the instructions below.

 - First install a WordPress plugin that will log the outgoing emails.
 We also recommend to use our CM Email Tools plugin in order to configure the SMTP connection, log outgoing emails and debug why it's not working.

 - In order to check if this is our plugins fault or if your mail server doesn't work, please send an email from outside the plugin.

 - Probably your SMTP supporting plugin have an option to send a testing email so send it to the different receivers which are using different email providers.
 Sometimes emails aren't delivered just to your own server.

 - Also try to send emails from your other plugins.

 - If you're not receiving any emails then probably your SMTP supporting plugin or your sendmail daemon is not configured properly.
-Contact with your system administrator.
+Contact your system administrator.

 - If you are receiving the emails but not from our plugin then try to log outgoing emails using a WordPress plugin mentioned in (1).

 - If the emails from our plugin are being properly logged in the outgoing mail log then it seems that your mail daemon or SMTP server is rejecting it.
-Please contact with your mailing provider and ask why the email might be rejected.
+Please contact your mailing provider and ask why the email might be rejected.
 Sometimes the email providers apply a security policy and limit the BCC receivers in order to reject spammers or reject emails with empty "To" header so you can ask also if the server supports sending bulk emails with empty "To" header and multiple receivers in multiple "BCC" headers.

 - If nothing left - contact our CM support team.